prolificinteractive/swift-style-guide/BestPractices.md

 #### Production ####

 Although crashing on production is not always the ideal.
-Often you prefer crashin on debug but in production handle the error with a default value like 0 or empty array.
+Often you prefer crashing on debug but in production handle the error with a default value like 0 or empty array.
 To do so, we recommand implementing a custom operator that takes an optional value as well as a tuple containing the default value of the same type and a error message for the context.

 ```swift
 infix operator ?! {}